 11. They listen before they problem-solve.

 Even if your agent knows the answer to a customer problem right off the bat, listening to customers calms them down.
-When you’re frustrated, you want to be heard.
+When you feel frustrated, you want someone to hear you.
 Successful agents will have the mindfulness training needed to be fully present, ease frustrations, and genuinely connect at a human level.

 12. Agents stay cool under pressure.

-When agents are successful, they feel accomplished and ready to take on any new challenge.
+When the agent experience ise seamless they feel accomplished and ready to take on any new challenge.
 They’re less susceptible to burnout and well-prepped to handle an influx of calls like a pro– even with a few highly-frustrated customers tossed into the mix.

 Successful agents are consistent.
 They deliver positive customer service experiences at every interaction, not just when you catch them on a day where they scored a free breakfast sandwich on the way to work.
 They squash the chance of buyer’s remorse by always delighting customers.